lkilcher/dolfyn/doc-src/source/usage-specific.rst

 contaminates motion estimates at those frequencies.

-This documentation is designed to document the methods for performing motion correction of IMU-ADV measurements.
+This documentation is designed to document the methods for performing motion correction of ADV-IMU measurements.
 The accuracy and applicability of these measurements is beyond the scope of this documentation (journal articles are forthcoming).

 Pre-Deployment Requirements
 ...........................

-In order to perform motion correction the IMU-ADV must be assembled and configured correctly:
+In order to perform motion correction the ADV-IMU must be assembled and configured correctly:

 1. The ADV *head* must be rigidly connected to the ADV *body*